openhab/openhabian/docs/openhabian-amanda.md

 controller.
 For the Aeon Gen5 stick, there's a Windows tool available for download.
 NOTE: Similar problems may arise if you run commercial systems such as a HomeMatic CCU or Insteon controller.

-Dive into and ensure you have a working restore procedure and don't just believe it'll work BUT TEST IT, and repeat every now and then.
 Remember Murphy's law: When your system fails and you activate your backup system for the first time, you'll notice it's broken.
+So dive into and ensure you have a working restore procedure and don't just believe it'll work BUT TEST IT, and repeat every now and then.